-Object Description

-• EAPOL Counters These supplicant frame counters are available for the following administrative states:

-Force Authorized

-Force Unauthorized

-Port-based 802.1X

-Single 802.1 X

-Multi 802.1X
+Object Description EAPOL Counters These supplicant frame counters are available for the following administrative states: Force Authorized Force Unauthorized Port-based 802.1X Single 802.1X Multi 802.1X Direction Name IEEE Name Description Rx Total dot1xAuthEapolFrames Rx The number of valid EAPOL frames of any type that have been received by the switch.
+Rx Response ID dot1xAuthEapolRespld FramesRx The number of valid EAPOL Response Identity frames that have been received by the switch.
+Rx Responses dot1xAuthEapolRespFr amesRx The number of valid EAPOL response frames (other than Response Identity frames) that have been received by the switch.
+Rx Start dot1xAuthEapolStartFra mesRx The number of EAPOL Start frames that have been received by the switch.
+Rx Logoff dot1xAuthEapolLogoffFr amesRx The number of valid EAPOL Logoff frames that have been received by the switch.
+Rx Invalid Type dot1xAuthInvalidEapolF ramesRx The number of EAPOL frames that have been received by the switch in which the frame type is not recognized.
+Rx Invalid Length dot1xAuthEapLengthErr orFramesRx The number of EAPOL frames that have been received by the switch in which the Packet Body Length field is invalid. Тх Total dot1xAuthEapolFrames Tx The number of EAPOL frames of any type that has been transmitted by the switch. Тх Request ID dot1xAuthEapolReqIdFr amesTx The number of EAPOL Request Identity frames that have been transmitted by the switch.
+Tx Requests dot1xAuthEapolReqFra mesTx The number of valid EAPOL Request frames (other than Request Identity frames) that have been transmitted by the switch.
+Backend Server Counters These backend (RADIUS) frame counters are available for the following administrative states: Port-based 802.1X Single 802.1X Multi 802.1X MAC-based Auth.
 Direction Name IEEE Name Description

-Rx Total dot1xAuthEapolFrames The number of valid EAPOL

-Rx frames of any type that have

-been received by the switch.

-Rx Pagnanga ID dat1vAuthEanalDasald The number of valid EAPOL

-rx.
-Response ID dot1xAuthEapolRespId FramesRx

-Frameskx Response Identity frames

-that have been received by

-the switch.

-Rx Responses dot1xAuthEapolRespFr The number of valid EAPOL

-amesRx response frames (other than

-Response Identity frames)

-that have been received by

-the switch.

-Dv Ctout dot4.vAuthForeICtedF The number of EADOL Of and

-Rx Start dot1xAuthEapolStartFra The number of EAPOL Start

-mesRx frames that have been

-received by the switch.
-Rx Logoff dot1xAuthEapolLogoffFi amesRx The number of valid EAPOL Logoff frames that have been received by the switch.
-Rx Invalid Type dot1xAuthInvalidEapolF ramesRx The number of EAPOL frames that have been received by the switch in which the frame type is not recognized.
-Rx Invalid Length n dot1xAuthEapLengthErr orFramesRx The number of EAPOL frames that have been received by the switch in which the Packet Body Length field is invalid. Тх Total dot1xAuthEapolFrames Tx The number of EAPOL frames of any type that have been transmitted by the switch. Тх Request ID dot1xAuthEapolReqIdFr amesTx The number of EAPOL Request Identity frames that have been transmitted by the switch. Тх Requests dot1xAuthEapolReqFra mesTx The number of valid EAPOL Request frames (other than Request Identity frames) that have been transmitted by the switch.
-Backend Server Counters These backerstates: Port-based Single 802.1 Multi 802.1X MAC-based 802.1X X ame counters are available f or the following administrative Direction Name IEEE Name Description

 Rx Access Challenges dot1xAuthBackendAcce ssChallenges 802.1X-based: Counts the number of times that the switch receives the first request from the backend server following the first response from the supplicant.
 Indicates that the backend server has communication with the switch.
-MAC-based: Counts all Access Challenges received from the backend server for this port (left-most table) or client (right-most table).
-Rx Other Requests dot1xAuthBackendOther RequestsToSupplicant 802.1X-based: Counts the number of times that the switch sends an EAP Request packet following the first to the supplicant.
+MAC-based: Counts all Access Challenges received from the backend server for this port (left-most table) or client (right-most Rx Other Requests dot1xAuthBackendOther RequestsToSupplicant 802.1X-based: Counts the number of times that the switch sends an EAP Request packet following the first to the supplicant.
 Indicates that the backend server chose an EAP-method.
 MAC-based: Not applicable.
 Rx Auth.
 Successes dot1xAuthBackendAuth Successes 802.1X- and MAC-based: Counts the number of times that the switch receives a success indication.
 Indicates that the supplicant/client has successfully authenticated to the backend server.
 Rx Auth.
 Failures dot1xAuthBackendAuth Fails 802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
 This indicates that the supplicant/client has not authenticated to the backend

 server.

-Tx Respons ses dot1xAuthBackendResp 802.1X-based:
+Tx Responses dot1xAuthBackendResp 802.1X-based:

 onses Counts the number of times

 that the switch attempts to

 send a supplicant's first

 response packet to the

 backend server.
 Indicates the

-switch attempted
+switch is attempting to

-communication with the
+communicate with the

 backend server.
 Possible

 retransmissions are not

 counted.

 MAC-based:

-Counts all the backend serve
+Counts all the backend server

 packets sent from the switch

 towards the backend server

 for a given port (left-most

 table) or client (right-most

 table).
 Possible

 retransmissions are not

 counted.

+ant Inform -tion about the last o unnlicent/elient that attempts ad to a substantiants.
+This